Prasad's Conjecture about dualizing involutions

-Suppose, for $u_{\rho}\in J_s(\rho)$, $\omega_{u_{\rho}}\in\{\pm1\}$.
+Suppose for $u_{\rho}\in J_s(\rho)$, $\omega_{u_{\rho}}\in\{\pm1\}$.
 Then by Theorem \ref{thm:dualiffeigenvaluepm} and Theorem \ref{thm:iotadual}, we get $\rho\circ\iota_{G,\p}=\rho^{\vee}$.
 This proves the Theorem. \end{proof}

-\begin{remark} Given a connected reductive $\fq$-group $G$, Lusztig showed that $\Uch(G^F)$ gets partitioned into families and these families are parameterized by \emph{special unipotent} conjugacy classes.
+\begin{remark} Given a connected reductive group $G$ defined over $\fq$, Lusztig (see \cite{Jordandecopo}) showed that $\Uch(G^F)$ gets partitioned into families and these families are parameterized by \emph{special unipotent} conjugacy classes.
 Families should be thought of as analogous of $L$-packets in the representation theory of reductive $p$-adic groups.
 If $\mathcal{F}$ is a family associated to a special unipotent $u$, then members of $\mathcal{F}$ are parameterized by pairs $(x,\psi)$, where $x\in A(u)$ and $\psi\in\Irr(Z_{A(u)}(x))$.
 Here $A(u)$ is the \emph{Lusztig quotient group}.
 If $A(u)$ an elementary abelian $2$-group (which is the case if the component group of $Z_G(u)$ is such), then all elements of the associated family $\mathcal{F}$ have Frobenius eigenvalues $\pm 1$. \end{remark}

-In Theorem \ref{thm:main}, if $G$ has no factors of exceptional type, then the Frobenius eigenvalue of $u_\rho$ is necessarily $\pm 1$.
-We therefore have the following: \begin{theorem} Let $G$ be a connected reductive group defined over $\fq$ with corresponding Frobenius morphism $F$.
+In Theorem \ref{thm:main}, if $G$ has no factors of exceptional type, then the Frobenius eigenvalue of $u_\rho$ is necessarily $\pm 1$ (see \cite[Prop.
+4.4.32]{Book:GeckandMalle}).
+We therefore have the following: \begin{corollary} Let $G$ be a connected reductive group defined over $\fq$ with corresponding Frobenius morphism $F$.
 Assume that $2\mathrm{H}^1(F,Z(G))=0$.
 Assume further that $G$ has no factors of exceptional type.
-Then $\iota_G$ is a dualizing involution, i.e., $\rho\circ\iota_G=\rho^{\vee}$ for each irreducible character $\rho$ of $G^F$. \end{theorem}
+Then $\iota_G$ is a dualizing involution, i.e., $\rho\circ\iota_G=\rho^{\vee}$ for each irreducible character $\rho$ of $G^F$. \end{corollary}